-The coverage and detail of the transport assessment must reflect the scale of the development and the extent of the transport implications of the proposal.
-For smaller schemes the assessment should simply outline the transport aspects of the application, while for large scale proposals, it must:
+The coverage and detail of the transport assessment/statement must reflect the scale of the development and the extent of the transport implications of the proposal.
+For smaller schemes, the assessment should simply outline the transport aspects of the application including: the expected trip generation and implications on the surrounding highway network; access to public transport; expected impacts on parking; and provision of car or cycle parking.